What Did Aaron Burr Do After Shooting Alexander Hamilton?

 On August 2, a New York coroner’s jury found Burr guilty on two counts: the misdemeanor of dueling and the felony of murder.
 Because the duel had taken place in New Jersey, that state issued its own ruling, which also pronounced him a murderer.

 “There is a contention of a singular nature between the two States of New York and New Jersey,” Burr noted in a letter to his daughter Theodosia.
-“The subject in dispute is which shall have the honor of hanging the Vice President.”
+“The subject in dispute is which shall have the honor of hanging the vice president.”

 Facing a tempest of public outrage, Burr eventually set sail for Georgia, where plantation owner and former Senator Pierce Butler offered him sanctuary.

 Burr’s saga was far from over, though.
 After leaving D.C., he began aggressively recruiting allies as part of his plan to seize America’s western territories.
 Among the men he managed to enlist was General James Wilkinson, who became the Louisiana Territory’s first governor—and maintained a treasonous relationship with Spain.
 Burr began training his own army before he was arrested in present-day Alabama and put on trial for treason.
-Ultimately, however, he was acquitted.
+He was acquitted.
 His scheme foiled and his image scarred, Burr went to Europe and did not return to the United States until 1812.

 By then, the nation was at war with Great Britain and had largely forgotten his attempted conspiracy.
 Toward the end of his life, Burr went back to New York, where, despite the 1804 ruling, he was never actually tried for murder.
 He revived his law practice and married his second wife, the notorious socialite Eliza Jumel.
 It wasn’t a particularly happy union.
 Jumel hired Alexander Hamilton Jr., Hamilton’s second-oldest son, to sue Burr for divorce.
 A judge finalized their divorce on September 14, 1836.
 Burr died that same day at the age of 80.